nsidc/search-interface/DEVELOPMENT.md

 Note that running these tests locally may result in failure.
 If so, try running the unit tests in a browser (discussed below).
 Make sure unit tests pass in the browser and in Travis CI before merging any code with master.
-Running headless unit tests have failed for local development starting after v1.11.0.
-Jasmine will probably need to be upgraded to v2.x before they work again.

 It can helpful for debugging purposes to run the unit tests in a browser.
 To do so, follow these steps: